curateteaching/digitalpedagogy/keywords/language_learning.md

 (in their own classes) wrote a “critical summary”, which would be the basis for a PowerPoint to be uploaded to Google Plus.
 At the end of the semester, also in pairs, students in each country completed a podcast based on one of the topics.

+REBECCA: Again here you offer good details and an excellent example, but can you get to the larger point of why it is distinctive digital pedagogy.
+You might comment on the communicative opportunities, the global collaboration, how collaboration drives deeper communication, etc.

 ### What’s happeNING?
 ![screenshot](images/language_learning-Whats-happeNING.jpg)